Safehold Sudan: Empowering Displaced Sudanese Communities

 Displaced Communities

-We serve Sudanese refugees in seven neighboring countries and internally displaced persons across war-affected regions.
+We serve Sudanese refugees in neighboring countries and internally displaced persons across war-affected regions.

 Conflict-Affected Families